ChadDrake/spaced-repetition/README.md

 Live at :

 Summary
-this is a client for the spaced repetition server.
+This is a client for the spaced repetition server.
 The app allows a user to learn a new language using spaced repetition.
 It allows a user to log in and persist their data as well.

 ![register](/images/register.PNG)
 ![login](/images/login.PNG)